limkokhole/ps_brief/README.md

 # ps_brief

-"Ever felt overwhelmed by the countless processes running on your system?
-Wondering what those cryptic processes are doing?
-Fear not—this script is here to save the day!"
+> Ever felt overwhelmed by the countless processes running on your system?
+> Wondering what those cryptic processes are doing?
+> Fear not—this script is here to save the day!

 Understand all running non-kernel processes with manual and package brief.